Jacek-Kapral/objectsInImage/README.md

 # objectsInImage
-Simple python AI script that detecs objects on image.
+Simple python AI script that counts objects in image